QDot 8086

 different way than other common modules.
 To use it one have to make

-must be imported at the entry
+two changes: its symbol boot_sector must be imported at the entry

 point block of the main module and the assembler must be instructed to